Lyndros/masternode_installer/README.md

-# Masternode installer instructions
+# Multiple masternode installer instructions

-A beautiful python installer that allows you to install your beloved masternodes within minutes.
+A beautiful masternode installer that allows you to install several instances within minutes.

+As you may realise deploying several masternodes is not in our top 10 beloved tasks, so in oder to avoid and reduce this repetitive activities I created this program.

-NOTE: Currently the installer ONLY supports TOKUGAWA and GAINER coin, more coins will be added.
+NOTE: Currently the installer ONLY supports TOKUGAWA and GAINER coin in the near future more coins will be added.

 # 1. Requirements